kubernetes/enhancements/keps/sig-auth/3221-structured-authorization-configuration/README.md

 previous answers based on experience in the field.
 -->

-> //TODO: To be elaborated more during Beta graduation.
+> Note: To be elaborated more during Beta graduation since this section must be completed when targeting beta to a release.

 ###### How can an operator determine if the feature is in use by workloads?